 The need for incentive compatibility limits the ability to disconnect spot markets from short-term operational decisions.
 Reliability requires that participants have the incentive to follow dispatch instructions – otherwise the system operator is left chasing a moving quantity target as participants each individually adjust outputs to increase their net revenues.
 Over the short-term, incentive compatibility can be best achieved by a clearing spot market.
 Whatever the limitations of marginal clearing mechanisms, they at least have the advantage of aligning the incentives of suppliers with those of the system operator.
 By paying a spot clearing price, everyone running is getting paid at least their bid, and so has the real-time incentive to follow dispatch instructions.

 It is very difficult to develop a non-clearing mechanism that meets these critical objectives, and also keeps the transactions costs of making the numerous trades necessary for balancing the system in near real-time low enough to be practical.
 Without a marginal clearing spot market, coordination at very short time scales (hourly and sub-hourly) is unlikely to be practical, at least given the current state of technology.
+[SO YOU ARE ARGUING THAT WE SHOULD JUST GO AHEAD AND LET THE DISPATCHER “ESTABLISH” THE SPOT MARKET THROUGH DISPATCH?}

 Spot markets and portfolio generator market power